 The route can be completed in a minimum tour time of 13 days, or you can make the most of the 12 months validity on your travel pass and hop off to stay a little longer in any of the destinations en route.
-We recommend you allow at least 4-6 weeks to make the most of the East Coast, especially if you wish to add in other experiences, such as a fun tour on Fraser Island or sailing in the Whitsundays.
+We recommend you allow at least 4-6 weeks to make the most of the East Coast, especially if you wish to add in other experiences, such as a fun tour on K'gari or sailing in the Whitsundays.

 Please note: The travel pass route includes several compulsory overnight stays, where you will enjoy unique adventures and activities.
 The cost of these is not included in the trip price.

 The full East Coast route from Sydney to Cairns runs as below:

 Sydney - Hunter Valley - Barrington Tops Farm - Port Macquarie (Koala Hospital) - Surf Camp - Remote River Camp - Byron Bay - Brisbane – Noosa/Rainbow Beach (for K'gari) - Cooroy - Emu Park - Rockhampton - Airlie Beach (for the Whitsundays) – Townsville (for Magnetic Island) - Tully - Cairns

 We have broken down the route into stages so you can see where you’ll be going and what you’ll be doing along the way:

 Sydney - Barrington Tops: Depart Sydney at 8am and sip wine in the vineyards of the Hunter Valley.
 Overnight stay in stunning Barrington Tops National Park.
 Opt to go inner tubing (additional cost), or relax with some fishing and wildlife spotting.
 This unique overnight stay costs AUD60 and includes accommodation, meals and activities.